 That’s exactly why I’m now on a mission to kill CRM.

 Proactive Relationship Management

 Sales leaders need their reps to keep their data up-to-date so that they can have a clear view of the pipeline and be able to forecast accordingly.
-Marketing executives need a closed loop system to ensure they can drive a data-driven program.
-Finance needs an objective view into the health and growth of the business.
+Marketing executives need a closed-loop system to ensure they can drive a data-driven program.
+Finance needs an objective view of the health and growth of the business.

 An emerging product category called Proactive Relationship Management has arrived to support B2B sales teams close more deals without the soul-sucking experience that comes with traditional CRM.
 The philosophy behind this new category is that technology should work for you, not the other way around.

 What does this look like in practice?
 A proactive relationship management platform changes how we interact with sales technology in two key ways.
 First, individual salespeople don’t have to actually “use” the platform.
-They don’t need to input notes or log calls or copy emails.
-Instead, the platform works in the background, automatically collecting data from emails, calls, and text messages to create contacts and opportunities, and track and optimize engagement throughout the sales cycle.
+They don’t need to input notes, log calls, or copy emails.
+Instead, the platform works in the background, automatically collecting data from emails, calls, and text messages to create contacts and opportunities and track and optimize engagement throughout the sales cycle.